-With legalization in Canada, cannabis will be more available than ever before – mixing mushrooms and cannabis is an inevitability.
+With legalization in Canada, cannabis is more available than ever before – mixing mushrooms and cannabis is an inevitability.
 Anecdotes abound in reference to smoking or eating the substance alongside a mushroom experience.
 In the spirit of education on this newly legal herb, we took a deeper look at the science surrounding the combination of mushrooms and marijuana.

 At first glance, cannabis is suggested to “intensify the mushroom experience,” though also may “cloud” the psilocybin adventure.
 The timing of mixing the two also seems to play a role, with different outcomes depending on the progression of the trip.
 Ultimately, the conclusion seems to be that experience with both substances is a substantial advantage to obtaining positive outcomes.

 To better understand the interwoven effects of mixing two different substances, it’s best to have a clear picture of what each accomplishes on its own.
 When it comes to psychoactive chemicals, every person will have their own experience; the expectations and results explained here are only a suggestion.

 Shrooms, the most common being Psilocybe cubensis, contain low but consistent levels of psilocybin and psilocin, the primary active compounds of “magic mushrooms.”
 There are a few other chemicals found in mushrooms – suspected to contribute to the subjective experience – but the evidence is lacking.

 Considered an “upper” (similar to a sympathetic arousal state) though may also produce a “body high”.
 Characterized by euphoria, visual and mental hallucinations, changes in perception, a distorted sense of time, spiritual experiences, giddiness, joy, open and closed eye visuals (common at medium to high doses), along with synesthesia (e.g. hearing colours and seeing sounds).
 The mind-altering effects of psilocybin typically last from two to six hours.